 A credit-bearing badge must be a minimum of five credit hours and must not exceed eight credit hours.
 A student must earn a C or better, or a Pass in a pass/fail course, in each of the required courses to earn a badge.
 Courses required for a credit-bearing badge can be in any hundred series (see SR 3.2.1.1).

 At a minimum, a proposal for a badge will include the following information: badge name; description; audience served; learning objectives; and assessment plan.
 Badges require the approval of the unit faculty (“program faculty”) and that unit’s respective college-level faculty body.
 For badges homed outside of a college, the review by an academic council will serve as the college-level faculty body review.
-For all badges, the approval process will follow the guidance laid out in SR 3.1.3.3.3.3.1 (“Other Changes”).
+For all badges, the approval process will follow the guidance laid out in SR 3.1.5.3.3.3.1 (“Other Changes”).

+The Senate procedures for non-credit-bearing certificates and honors are the same as for badges [US: 5/1/2023].

 Graduate Degree Programs